sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 White boxes represent copied feature maps.
 The arrows denote the different operations.

-The u-net architecture achieves very good performance on very different biomedical segmentation applications The network consist of 2 paths:
+The u-net architecture achieves very good performance on very different biomedical segmentation applications.
+The network consist of 2 paths:

 #### Contracting:
 Convolutional network with two 3x3 convolutions followed by a ReLU activation function and 2x2 max pooling with a stride of 2.
 At each downsampling step, the network doubles the number of feature channels.

 #### Expansive:
 Every step consists of an upsampling of the feature map followed by a 2x2 convolution that halves the number of feature channels.
 Also, to prevent the loss of border pixels, a concatenation with the correspondingly cropped feature map from the contracting path,